Finding Evidence for Your Practice

 Assessment tools and outcome measures provide useful evidence.

 Checking the “gray” literature through internet searches.
+Google can be your support but get to know Google Scholar too.

 Problem-solving with your colleagues.